 10. Annual report

 An annual report is a corporate document that is provided annually to shareholders that represent the financial status of the company and describes their business operations from the previous year.
+The annual report format typically includes detailed financial statements, such as balance sheets and income statements, alongside comprehensive analyses of the company’s performance, strategic initiatives, and future outlook.

 Annuities are contracts from insurance companies that promise to pay you a lump sum of income immediately or a series of payments in the future.